openkfw/TruBudget/PowerBI/ReadMe.md

 2) open the advanced editor

-Use this skript to generate a dynamic token - modify all fields indicated with the "<..>":
+Use this skript to generate a dynamic token - modify all fields indicated by the "<..>":

 ```
 let